 A little history …

 The original idea behind the creation of the Chefs’ Food Fest came out of a bit of frustration.
 One of the original organizers was Michael Gaul, a casino executive chef.
 Gaul knew there were a lot of talented chefs working the Laughlin properties but because they weren’t in Las Vegas, they were looked down upon by their peers upstate.

-It was just a case of the local chefs being limited in showing off their creativity due to the everyday menus they were dealing with (remember, this is 25 years ago, before all the food channels and food awareness swept across the palate of mainstream America).
+It was just a case of the local chefs being limited in showing off their creativity due to the everyday menus they were dealing with (remember, this is over 30 years ago; before all the food channels and food awareness swept across the palate of mainstream America).